 “There ain’t a straight bone in my body.”

 “No, y’know.
 You were so together.
 You organized the whole rescue of Tito.
-Man, you were a hero.”
+Man, you were the hero.”

 “Ain’t I your hero no more, Timmy?”